traefik/mesh/docs/content/install.md

 ## Deploy helm chart

 ???
 Note "Helm V3"
-    Please keep in mind, that our current Helm Chart is v3 compatible only.
-The Chart will not work with Helm v2.
+    Please keep in mind, that our current Helm Chart (v1.0.0) is v2 compatible only.
+The v3 compatible Chart will be released with v1.1 of Maesh.

 To deploy the helm chart, run: